XavierXiao/Dreambooth-Stable-Diffusion/README.md

 ## Usage

 ### Preparation
 To fine-tune a stable diffusion model, you need to obtain the pre-trained stable diffusion models following their [instructions](https://github.com/CompVis/stable-diffusion#stable-diffusion-v1).
-Weights can be downloads on [HuggingFace](https://huggingface.co/CompVis).
+Weights can be downloaded on [HuggingFace](https://huggingface.co/CompVis).
 You can decide which version of checkpoint to use, but I use ```sd-v1-4-full-ema.ckpt```.

 We also need to create a set of images for regularization, as the fine-tuning algorithm of Dreambooth requires that.
 Details of the algorithm can be found in the paper.
 The text prompt can be ```photo of a <class>```, where ```<class>``` is a word that describes the class of your object, such as ```dog```.
 The command is